-In Romans, Paul argues from plight to solution.
-The gospel is the “power of God for salvation.”
-Due to sin, two forces are at work – righteousness and wrath.
-In his Son, God provides salvation, the solution to the desperate plight of all men that is available to all on the same basis - “from the faith of Jesus.”
+In his Letter to the Romans, the Apostle Paul argues from plight to solution.
+The Gospel that he proclaims is the “power of God for salvation.”
+Due to sin, two forces are at work in the world – Righteousness and Wrath.
+In his Son, God has provided the solution to the desperate plight of all men that is now available to all on the same basis - “from the faith of Jesus Christ.”
+Moreover, this “Good News” was promised beforehand in the Hebrew scriptures and is now being fulfilled as the Gospel is preached.

-the obedience of faith among all the nations.”
+and apostleship for the obedience of faith among all the nations.”
+Furthermore, his resurrection is the irrefutable proof that

 This

-“righteousness” is being revealed from faith for faith.
+“Righteousness” is revealed from faith for faith.
 In the passage,

-the Greek verb apokaluptetai is translated as “being revealed,” and
+the Greek verb apokaluptetai is translated as “being revealed.”
+It

 At

-this point, it is not clear precisely what or who is intended by the clause “from
+this point in the Letter, it is not clear what or who is intended by the clause

-faith.”
-Who or what does Paul mean by the “righteous one,” singular, who
+“from faith.”
+Who or what does Paul mean by the “Righteous One,”

 In

-the righteous deeds, nature, or status of individuals.
-And this “righteousness”
+the righteous deeds, nature, or status of any individual, and it is manifested

-is manifested in His covenant faithfulness when He provides salvation
+in His covenant faithfulness when He provides salvation for His wayward

 At

-the same time, “wrath” also is “being revealed”; only, against
+the same time, “Wrath” is also unveiled; only, against all those “who

-all “who possess the truth in unrighteousness.”
-Thus, two ongoing processes
+possess the truth in unrighteousness.”
+Thus, two ongoing processes occur whenever

-Paul links the “wrath” to the final judgment, but here, he describes its
+in his letters, Paul links the “wrath” to the final judgment, but here, he

 God

-delivered rebellious humanity to the very sins for which it lusts, even though sinners
+delivered rebellious humanity to the very sins for which men lust, even though sinners

 “acknowledge the righteous sentence of God, that they who practice such